connellymk/SnowPyt-MechParams/CONTRIBUTING.md

 - Follow snow science naming conventions
 - Use physically meaningful variable names

-### Validation
+### Validation and Quality Assurance
 - Compare new methods against established ones
 - Use field data for validation when possible
 - Document method limitations and uncertainty
 - Provide guidance on method selection
+- Encourage multi-institutional validation studies

-## Recognition
+## Recognition and Academic Credit

+### Contributor Recognition
 Contributors will be recognized in:
 - CHANGELOG.md for each release
-- README.md acknowledgments section
+- README.md contributors section
+- Method documentation with proper attribution
 - Citation information for significant contributions
-- Potential co-authorship on publications

 ## Questions?

-- **GitHub Discussions**: General questions about contributing
+- **GitHub Discussions**: General questions about contributing and academic collaboration
 - **Issues**: Specific bugs or feature requests
-- **Email**: mary.connelly@example.com for direct contact
+- **Email**: connellymarykate@gmail.com for direct contact

+## Academic Collaboration Framework

+### Institutional Partnerships
+We welcome formal partnerships with academic institutions.
+These may include:
+- Shared research objectives and funding opportunities
+- Student researcher participation and mentorship
+- Access to specialized datasets and field sites
+- Joint publication and presentation opportunities

+### Research Integration
+Contributors can integrate their research with the library through:
+- Implementation of novel empirical relationships from their work
+- Validation studies using institutional datasets
+- Case studies demonstrating library applications
+- Collaborative development of new features addressing research needs

-Thank you for contributing to advancing snow science through open source software!
+Thank you for contributing to advancing snow science through collaborative open source software development!